reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

 You will see three logs at first: `Schedule "a" log`, `Cancel "a" log`, and `Schedule "a" log` again.
 Three second later there will also be a log saying `a`.
-As you learned earlier, the extra schedule/cancel pair is because React remounts the component once in development to verify that you've implemented cleanup well.
+As you learned earlier, the extra schedule/cancel pair is because React remounts the Component once in development to verify that you've implemented cleanup well.

 Now edit the input to say `abc`.
 If you do it fast enough, you'll see `Schedule "ab" log` immediately followed by `Cancel "ab" log` and `Schedule "abc" log`. **React always cleans up the previous render's Effect before the next render's Effect.** This is why even if you type into the input fast, there is at most one timeout scheduled at a time.
 Edit the input a few times and watch the console to get a feel for how Effects get cleaned up.

 Type something into the input and then immediately press "Unmount the component".
 Notice how unmounting cleans up the last render's Effect.
 Here, it clears the last timeout before it has a chance to fire.

-Finally, edit the component above and comment out the cleanup function so that the timeouts don't get cancelled.
+Finally, edit the Component above and comment out the cleanup function so that the timeouts don't get cancelled.
 Try typing `abcde` fast.
 What do you expect to happen in three seconds?
 Will `console.log(text)` inside the timeout print the *latest* `text` and produce five `abcde` logs?
 Give it a try to check your intuition!

 Three seconds later, you should see a sequence of logs (`a`, `ab`, `abc`, `abcd`, and `abcde`) rather than five `abcde` logs. **Each Effect "captures" the `text` value from its corresponding render.**  It doesn't matter that the `text` state changed: an Effect from the render with `text = 'ab'` will always see `'ab'`.
 In other words, Effects from each render are isolated from each other.
 If you're curious how this works, you can read about [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).